 When they started, they had 30 employees, $20 million in revenues and the dream of their father.
-Today, they have more than 225 employees, gross revenues of more than $85 million, managed meeting and event spend of more than $150 million, and are equipped with more wisdom and experience.
-Jean and Tina have continued to expand the business by implementing the latest technologies, opening global offices, expanding the incentive and conference divisions, hiring key experienced personnel, and growing their team to share the fruits of their labor.
+Today, they have more than 300 employees, gross revenues of more than $110 million, managed meeting and event spend of more than $175 million, and are equipped with more wisdom and experience.
+Jean and Tina have continued to expand the business by leveraging the latest event technologies, opening global offices, expanding the incentive and conference divisions, hiring key experienced personnel, and growing their team to share the fruits of their labor.

 The sisters grew up in the family business, learning the travel industry by working side-by-side with their father.
-Jean oversees the operations side as Partner, President and CEO of the company while Tina manages finance, sales, marketing and strategic departments as Partner and CFO.
+Jean oversees operations and talent acquisition as Co-CEO and Chief People Officer of the company while Tina manages finance, sales, marketing, information technology and security, and global enterprise solutions as Co-CEO and Chief Customer Officer.
 They may be opposites in looks and personalities, but they complement one another and are singular when it comes to their shared vision and devotion to the enterprise their father started.

-In the early 1970’s, young family man Dan Neider along with his parents, Walter and Mildred Neider, started a small retail travel agency they named Neider Travelway, Inc. Walter had owned the local Racine Greyhound bus station for years and they saw an opportunity to expand into retail airline travel and tours.
+In the 1970’s, young family man Dan Neider along with his parents, Walter and Mildred Neider, started a small retail travel agency they named Neider Travelway, Inc. Walter had owned the local Racine Greyhound bus station since 1967 and saw an opportunity to expand into retail airline travel and tours.
 They bought a building around the corner from the bus station and opened their doors.

 In addition to retail travel, the company dabbled in corporate travel for local corporations in Racine and Milwaukee area.
 As word spread about Neider Travelway’s superior service, they landed a couple of group incentive trips; and that got Dan thinking about what the future could hold.